Edison0716/DailyIELTS/src/Speaking/每日口语/daily_02_28.md

 ##### A3:

 `Emm, Firstly, The science fiction film is my favorite, cause When i was young, i liked learning about the knowledge of astronomy ,so i like it.
-Secondly i usually watch comedy film, i believe that it will make me feel happy when i sadness.`
+Secondly i usually watch a comedy film, i believe that it will make me feel happy when i sadness.`

 ##### A4:

-`Yeah, as for me, I really don't want to a movie alone, but Sometimes a good film comes out which is i wanted, and nobody goes to cinema with me, so i have to watch it alone.`
+`Yeah, as for me, I really don't want to a movie alone, specially When the movie talks about love story. but Sometimes a good film comes out which is i wanted, and nobody goes to the cinema with me, so i have to watch it alone.`

 ##### A5:

-`For this question, i prefer to watch a film in a cinema, cause it has a biggest screen that you must have not in your house.
+`For this question, I prefer to watch a film in a cinema, cause it has the biggest screen that you must have not in your house.
 The biggest screen can provide a better viewing experience. so that’s it`